Since 1986 NYC Dentistry Tue, Nov 19, 2024

 Upper good, lower, not so good

 With an upper denture, the natural shape of your mouth allows for a more solid seal, especially since there is a great surface to grip onto – your palette.
 However, with the lower denture, there is no palette.
 Instead, the tongue reduces the surface area where the lower denture might adhere.
-Additionally, as you know, when you speak and chew, it is mostly the lower part of the mouth that moves up and down – the more motion, the greater the tendency for dentures to come loose.
+Additionally, as you know, when you speak and chew, it is mostly the lower part of the mouth that moves up and down – the greater the motion, the greater the tendency for dentures to come loose.

 Because there is no palette to cling to, the lower denture must be designed to resist being pulled away by the natural motion of the gums against the cheek.
 So by its very nature, lower dentures are more prone to being loose.
 This means you must consider the issues and find solutions…